Aguasay Municipality, Monagas

 Aguasay is one of the 13 municipalities of the state of Monagas, Venezuela.

 History

 In 1987, it is elevated to Municipality within the old Maturín District On September 27, 1994, it is separated from the Municipality of Maturín creating the Autonomous Municipality of Aguasay.

 Geography

 It is located to the west of the Monagas State, bordered to the north by the municipalities of Ezequiel Zamora and Santa Bárbara.

 The landscape is predominantly flat table, while it presents a tropical dry forest vegetation with an annual average temperature of 25.4°C and an average annual precipitation of 1,055 mm.

 Economy

 The oil exploitation in the municipality is relevant.

 Culture

 The town is famous for its fabric that is made from a plant that is grown in that town called Curagua.

 Cuisine

-A sweet that has stood out in Aguasay is the Moriche Ice Cream.
+A sweet in Aguasay is the Moriche Ice Cream.